jopaik/network_demos/network_backups_git/README.md

 2. Verify Branches in Gitea
 3. Modify the Routers from the CLI
 4. Verify Job-template(s) exist
-5. Launch the Network-Inteded Job-Template
+5. Launch the Network-Intended Job-Template
 6. Review the Diff between the backup up configs and the running configs on the routers
 7. Launch the Network Restore Job Template
 8. Verify how the restore rolled the merged the running configuration back to the original